ostendorflab/bescreen/README.md

   -i <PATH>, --input <PATH>
                         Path to the input file
   -v VARIANT, --variant VARIANT
                         One or more variants you want to design guides for using variant strings ([chromosome]_[genomic_position]_[alternative_base] or
-                        [chromosome]_[genomic_position]_[reference_base]_[alternative_base])
+                        [chromosome]_[genomic_position]_[reference_base]_[alternative_base]) or rsIDs
-                        or rsIDs or protein amino acid change ([gene_symbol]-[transcript_number]-[WTpositionMUT] or
+                        or protein amino acid change
+                        ([gene_symbol]-[transcript_number]-[WTpositionMUT] or
                         [gene_symbol]-[WTpositionMUT])
   -g GENE_SYMBOLS, --gene-symbols GENE_SYMBOLS
                         One or more HGNC gene symbols separated by commas -z REGIONS, --regions REGIONS
-                        One or more regions of the form [CHROM]:[START]-[END] separated by commas
+                        One or more regions of the form [CHROM]:[START]-[END] separated by commas -p PAM_SITE, --pam-site PAM_SITE
-  -p {NGG,NG}, --pam-site {NGG,NG}
-                        Sequence of the PAM site
+                        Sequence of the PAM site.
+What PAM site should your guides be designed for?
+                        Enter you PAM sequence using IUPAC code: A, C, G, T, U(=T), W(=A,T), S(=C,G), M(=A,C), K(=G,T), R(=A,G), Y(=C,T), B(=C,G,T), D(=A,G,T), H(=A,C,T), V(=A,C,G)
+                        or N(=A,C,G,T)
+  -u {5prime,3prime}, --pamlocation {5prime,3prime}
+                        Location of the PAM site
   -s WINDOW_START, --window-start WINDOW_START
                         Starting position of editing window -e WINDOW_END, --window-end WINDOW_END
                         End position of editing window -l GUIDE_LENGTH, --guide-length GUIDE_LENGTH
-                        Length of guide
+                        Length of guide (the minimum is 17 bp) -b BASE_CHANGE, --base-change BASE_CHANGE, --base-editor BASE_CHANGE
-  -b {both,ABE,CBE}, --base-editor {both,ABE,CBE}
+                        Base changes to design guides for.
+Available base changes are 'A-to-G' (ABE), 'C-to-T' (CBE), 'C-to-A', 'C-to-G', 'T-to-C'.
+Use one or chain multiple using a comma or use 'all' to use all.
+The options 'ABE' and 'CBE' are kept due to legacy reasons
-                        Base editor to design guides for -q WINDOW_START_PLUS, --window-start-plus WINDOW_START_PLUS
+  -q WINDOW_START_PLUS, --window-start-plus WINDOW_START_PLUS
                         Flanking region before the editing window for broader specificity -w WINDOW_END_PLUS, --window-end-plus WINDOW_END_PLUS
                         Flanking region after the editing window for broader specificity -d {collapsed,exploded}, --aspect {collapsed,exploded}
+                        Collapsed (default) or exploded aspect of the output -m, --mane-select-only
+                        Use only MANE select transcripts for searching and annotations.
+This will not find guides for non-MANE transcripts as input and might lead to reduced guides for variant and gene input
-                        Collapsed (default) or exploded aspect of the output -x, --write-parquet   Force writing a new parquet file --be-preset {default,A3A-BE3,ABE7.10,ABE7.10*,ABE7.9,BE-PLUS,BE1,BE2,BE3,BE3-R33A,BE4,
+  -x, --write-parquet   Force writing a new parquet file --be-preset {default,A3A-BE3,ABE7.10,ABE7.10*,ABE7.9,BE-PLUS,BE1,BE2,BE3,BE3-R33A,BE4,BE4-Gam,BE4max,CP-ABEmax variants,eBE-S3,EE-BE3,evoAPOBEC1-BE4max,evoFERNY-BE4max,hA3A-eBE-Y130F,hA3A-eBE-Y132D,hA3A-eBE3,HF-BE3,NG-ABEmax,Target-AID,Target-AID-NG,xABE,xBE3,YE1-BE3,YE2-BE3,YEE-BE3}
-               BE4-Gam,BE4max,CP-ABEmax variants,eBE-S3,EE-BE3,evoAPOBEC1-BE4max,
-               evoFERNY-BE4max,hA3A-eBE-Y130F,hA3A-eBE-Y132D,hA3A-eBE3,HF-BE3,NG-ABEmax,
-               Target-AID,Target-AID-NG,xABE,xBE3,YE1-BE3,YE2-BE3,YEE-BE3}
                         Use a known base editor to set the guide options --filter-synonymous   Pre-filter the output for synonymous guides --filter-splice-site  Pre-filter the output for splice_site guides